variousauthors/the-valley/NEXTSTEPS.md

              the draw buffer is still full of garbage and that goes on the screen... but that may be unrelated to this change
              - nope, seems to just be rare
-       - [ ] just need to investigate why it is happening
+       - [x] just need to investigate why it is happening
+             - easy! left over buffer stuff
+             - [x] fix it
  - [ ] sometimes the scrolling of a move is not QUITE finished when an encounter starts... it should always be finished before we move states.
        [ ] this is noticeable now that we are drawing transparency
  - [ ] BUG!
 Something wrong with the BCD during combat with high stat numbers it started to misbehave
+ - [ ] BUG!
+Yeah BCD is just wack gotta fix that
+       - [ ] investigate using BCD all the time, and not doing the "double diddle" at all
  - [ ] for now maybe just do HP with no ATT/DEF
        - cause I notice you can't really _feel_ the difference
+ - [x] BUG! enemies become invincible if you gain enough level? maybe like, damage becomes negative or something?
+       - we just were only checking player HP in the steady state check

  - [ ] swamp tiles damage you
  - [ ] looks better if monsters have a 1 px buffer all around